fabioCollini/DaggerMock/README.md

 and it replaces them with Mockito mocks if there is a provider method in your module for that class.
 Then it uses all the test fields to override the objects defined in the Dagger configuration.

+> Note: only non static and non null fields are used by DaggerMock.
+Fields annotated with @Mock and @Spy can be used because `MockitoAnnotations.initMocks` method is automatically invoked before the test.

 In this example
 [MyModule](https://github.com/fabioCollini/DaggerMock/blob/master/app/src/main/java/it/cosenonjaviste/daggermock/demo/MyModule.java)
 contains two methods to provide `RestService` and `MyPrinter` objects.
 Behind the scenes, the